AliyunContainerService/gpushare-scheduler-extender/docs/install.md

   name: scheduler-policy-config
 ```

 > Notice: If your Kubernetes default scheduler is deployed as static pod, don't edit the yaml file inside /etc/kubernetes/manifest.
-You need to edit the yaml file outside the `/etc/kubernetes/manifest` directory.
+You need to edit the yaml file outside the `/etc/kubernetes/manifest` directory. and copy the yaml file you edited to the '/etc/kubernetes/manifest/' directory, and then kubernetes will update the default static pod with the yaml file automatically.

 ## 3\.
 Deploy Device Plugin